witsgroup-1/campus-infrastructure-management-docs/docs/Deployment.md

 #### Dining
 When a user books a venue they must get a popup asking if they want to book a reservation along with their venue booking.
-- So fetch request of different dining options
+- So fetch request of different meal options
-- Click on your desired eatery.
+- Click on your desired meal.
+- choose an establishment
 - State how many will attend
 - close popup.
-What if the externel API is not workingl:
+What if the externel API is not working:
-- We will hardcode some places to eat with their contact information.
+- We will hardcode some places to eat and their menyes with their contact information.
 - It will be up to the user discretion to call the establishments.